Favorite Things: 2023

 Or… I could have not splurged on that lavish party when I was 45.
 Instead I could have celebrated my birthday by just looking at my monthly investment savings and IRA statements.
 But what kind of memory would that be? - p.153 [abridged]

-Could you and I wail til we’re 65 to go to Europe?
+Could you and I wail til we’re 65 to go take your dream trip?
 Absolutely.
 But make no mistake- you are paying for a very different trip than that of Bill’s roommate.

 When we went to Provence two years ago, we did it with our young family.
 We did it with our vibrant, healthy moms.
 I hope we have our whole lives to travel, but for that trip, 2022 may have been the only opportunity we get.